 You may be surprised to find out that your local grocery store already marks down soda on a regular basis.

-If a store has a sale on certain beverage products, which could be often at some grocery stores, you could end up paying more at Costco for it.
+If a store has a sale on certain beverage products, which can often happen at some grocery stores, you could end up paying more at Costco for them.

 So leave soda purchases for your local places, especially if you want more of a selection than just a few basic brands.